-Relationships are the sources of some of our most blissful, fulfilling, and pleasurable experiences when they are working.
-But when they are not, they can be the roots of some of our greatest pain.
+Relationships are the sources of some of our most blissful, fulfilling, and pleasurable experiences when they aren’t fraught with relationship issues.

 When relationships are NOT going well, we drag ourselves through the day with a dark cloud following us everywhere, and you cannot hear a peep from the birds.